Privacy Policy

 (a) IoT Resource Templates (IoT PI)

-Necessary for our legitimate interests (to improve our service, to provide accurate information, and to prevent fraud)
+Necessary for our legitimate interests (to improve our service, to provide accurate information, and to prevent fraud and abuse)

-To keep track of your specific privacy decisions as communicated by you either directly to individual IoT Resources or to third party privacy options management functionality responsible for capturing and implementing your personal privacy decisions for individual IoT Resources
+To keep track of your specific privacy requests as communicated by you either directly to individual IoT Resources or to third party privacy options management functionality responsible for capturing and implementing privacy requests

-(a) Your Privacy Decisions (IoTA Mobile App and IoT PI)
+(a) Your Privacy Requests (IoTA Mobile App and IoT PI)

-(b) Unique identifiers Used to Keep Track of User-Specific Privacy Decisions (IoTA Mobile App and IoT PI)
+(b) Unique identifiers Used to Communicate and Keep Track of User-Specific Privacy requests (IoTA Mobile App and IoT PI)

 Performance of an applicable contract